-Tracy Lockwood Beckerman, registered dietitian and author of The Better Period Food Solution, says she likes her oatmeal with pumpkin seeds, sliced banana, and a drizzle of almond butter.
-“This breakfast bowl is the definition of lasting power because it’s overflowing with superstar ingredients,” she says.
-“Oats contain a unique form of soluble fiber known as beta-glucan which helps you stay satiated for hours.
-Bananas sprinkle the body with energizing vitamin B6, and if you couple that with healthy fats coming from pumpkin seeds and nut butter, you’ll be good to go for hours.”
+Tracy Lockwood Beckerman, RD and author of The Better Period Food Solution, says she likes her oatmeal with pumpkin seeds, sliced banana, and a drizzle of almond butter.
+"This breakfast bowl is the definition of lasting power because it’s overflowing with superstar ingredients," she says.
+"Oats contain a unique form of soluble fiber known as beta-glucan which helps you stay satiated for hours.
+Bananas sprinkle the body with energizing vitamin B6, and if you couple that with healthy fats coming from pumpkin seeds and nut butter, you’ll be good to go for hours."

 Why you should definitely put peanut butter in your oatmeal:

 Oh hi!
 You look like someone who loves free workouts, discounts for cutting-edge wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.